pedro-mendonca/GP-Toolbox/README.md

   * Permissions - Overview of Admins and Validators, quick delete, duplicates check.
   * Originals - Overview of all Originals for each Project.
   * Glossaries - Overview of Global Glossaries, Project Glossaries and Glossary entries.
+  * Translation Sets - Overview of all Translation Sets.

 ## Requirements